 The Nurse Education Assistance Loan Program (NEALP) provides financial assistance to Ohio students enrolled for at least half-time study (or accepted for enrollment) in an approved Ohio nurse education program.
 NEALP provides funding for nurses who intend to serve as instructors or students who intend to serve as nurses after graduation.

-The annual award for most recent academic year was $1,500/year.
+The annual award for the most recent academic year was $1,500/year.
 In exchange, to qualify for loan cancellation, recipients must be employed full-time as a registered nurse or licensed practical nurse in the State of Ohio for a minimum of five years after graduation.

 To learn more about the requirements and application period, visit https://www.ohiohighered.org/nealp